JohnKendrick/PDielec/Sphinx/PowderRaman.rst

 The transpose is ordinary, including for complex reciprocal permittivities.
 The current powder implementation uses the same optical permittivity at both frequencies.  :math:`R_{eff}` retains the bulk :math:`R_\epsilon` normalization;
 it is not an extensive particle dipole-polarizability derivative.
-The former three-factor expression double-counted the scattered-field response.

 Particle Frequencies
 --------------------